Elementary

 Though the Elementary Montessori classroom has a rich and captivating curriculum with access to enticing didactic materials, the elementary child very purposely is not provided all of the information that will satisfy their thirst for knowledge.
 Because of this, we offer a thriving ‘Going-Out’ program, which allows and encourages children to leave the classroom, providing opportunities for learning that can be accessed in an authentic, real way.
 Through the ‘Going-Out’ program, children take their interests and work outside of the classroom, where they organize and plan trips to museums, the zoo, local businesses, community centers, historical locations, and libraries, just to name a few.
 Planning includes deciding what is needed for the trip, determining the route and transportation, requesting a chaperone, and deciding on the date for the trip.
 Children leave with notebooks and pencils in hand to seek out the extra information they need for their research, project, or work and return excited and ready to share their adventure with their classmates.

-• CrossFit: Once a week, children participate in a CrossFit class and enjoy team-building, games, and physical exercise at Simpson Park or at our campus.
+• YMCA: Once a week, children participate in a special fitness class and enjoy team-building, games, and physical exercise.

 Burning Questions?
 Read our FAQs.